Safoora Zargar: Political activism

-Zargar is a member of the media wing of the Jamia Coordination Committee (JCC).
+Zargar was a member of the media wing of the Jamia Coordination Committee (JCC).
 According to Delhi Police, she was one of the founders of the JCC, and "was the admin of JCC's WhatsApp group".
 In 2020, she joined anti-CAA protests in Delhi.
 On 10 February 2020 she fainted when she was "caught in a scuffle between the police and students" and was taken to hospital.